martibosch/snakemacs/README.md

    cd .emacs.d
    ```

-2. Use conda/mamba and the `environment.yml` file included in this repository to install emacs (as well as the Python and C/C++ dependencies required for autocompletion, syntax checking and function documentation - **note**: this only works in Linux and OSX), by either:
+2. Use conda/mamba and the `environment.yml` file included in this repository to install the Python and C/C++ dependencies required for autocompletion, syntax checking and function documentation by either:

    a. installing the requirements in the `base` environment (or any other existing environment _provided that it is active at the time of running the commands_):